 - Ability to understand and the willingness to sign a written informed consent document

-- Patients who have had chemotherapy or radiotherapy within 4 weeks (6 weeks for nitrosoureas or mitomycin C) or at least 5 half-lives, whichever is longer, prior to entering the study
+- Patient has received chemotherapy, targeted agent, or radiotherapy within 4 weeks or at least 5 half-lives, whichever is longer, prior to registration

 - Palliative (limited-field) radiation therapy is permitted, if all of the following criteria are met: * Repeat imaging demonstrates no new sites of bone metastases * The lesion being considered for palliative radiation is not a target lesion

 - Patient has received immunotherapy (including monoclonal antibodies) within 4 weeks prior to registration